Article Image

 You might be tempted to break those patterns to try and stand out, but this is more likely to throw the hiring manager off.
 People aren’t really that fond of surprises, and a recruiter might end up focusing more on your formatting than the content of your resume.

-And finally, keep Applicant Tracking Systems (ATS) in mind.
 These systems are just as easily confused as humans are when things aren’t where they expect them to be.
+So, just to be safe, stick to the standard resume margins.

-You can effortlessly switch between 5 different margin lengths.
+You can effortlessly switch between 5 different margin sizes.
 The drag-and-drop function makes it easy to play around with white space, take out or add more content, and organize your resume, so it looks its best.

-You don’t need to worry about text formatting, either – it’s aligned automatically, and the line height is pre-set to fit different margins.
+You don’t need to worry about text formatting, either—it’s aligned automatically, and the line height is pre-set to fit different margins.

 You can choose from our selection of suitable fonts for a resume, too, and rest assured that the text will look great both digitally and in print.

-With the Enhancv resume builder, all you need to focus on is your content – we’ll take care of the rest.
+With the Enhancv resume builder, all you need to focus on is your content—we’ll take care of the rest.

-How to set proper resume margins in MS Word and Google Docs
+Changing resume margins in MS Word

 Changing the size of your resume margins in Word is easy.
 All you need to do is: